Car Slam

 Human noun forms are comparatively predictable thanks to a quirk of evolution.

-Early Middle Car Slam featured number-marking via particles that also encoded animacy.
+Early Middle Car Slam featured an array of number-marking via particles that also encoded animacy.
 Only human nouns retained all seven number particles, which themselves diminished over time and came to be reanalyzed as prefixes.

 Hover over an EMCS word in the chart to the right to see its descendants in modern Car Slam.